First Aid Course Perth WA

 What is First Aid and Why Do You Need to Learn It?

-Simply put, first aid is any form of medical assistance given to a person who is suffering from an injury or illness.
-It prevents the patient’s condition from getting worse until proper and full medical assistance can be provided.
-Because we can’t predict when and where accidents and medical emergencies would happen, first aid skills are quite valuable in preventing panic and loss of life during these situations.
+Simply put, first aid is first-response medical assistance given to a person suffering from an injury or illness.
+Until proper and full medical assistance can be provided, first aid prevents the patient’s condition from getting worse.

-Safety and Survival: The Importance of Prompt and Proper First Aid
+Prompt and Proper First Aid = Safety and Survival

 What Does It Take to Be a First Aid Provider?